yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 ## Warm Up

-Play [Flag Fest](https://flag-fest.herokuapp.com/flag-fest) with your partner.
+In your breakout room, have the person with the longest hair share their screen.
+Play [Flag Fest](https://flag-fest.herokuapp.com/flag-fest) as a small group.
 Choose any region you'd like!

 ## What is JavaScript?